UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - Model Code contained data, methods to perform calculations on the data and type conversions.
 It contained no UI code, and had to knowledge of either the controller or view
 - View code was written in XAML.
 Nested StackView objects were used for layout.
 A particular emphasis was made on understand the meaning of the terms start, center, end, fill and expand and their combinations.
 - Controller code was the code-behind the XAML.
-This has the task of synchronising UI and Model objects.
+This has the task of synchronizing UI and Model objects.
 The Controller instantiated the model and held references to the view objects.
 It also has the task of managing the UI State, including the showing and hiding of different labels depending on what data was entered.

-Unit tests were introduced early as a best-practise.
+Unit tests were introduced early as a best-practice.
 The Model code proved to be highly testable.
 The Controller was not unit tested however.
 The reason is that it would be more challenging.

 Central to the controller code was `SyncViewAndModelAsync`.
 [The source can be seen here](/code/Chapter1/bmi_estimate/final/bmi_estimate/MainPage.xaml.cs).